GiocomoLab/Sosa_et_al_2024/notebooks/Ext3_FieldQuant.md

 # Field shifting
 ### Get field shift since formation lap

+To do: consolidate this into the main function 'find_sig_active_fields'

 ```python
 # data frame for post-switch dynamics
 cols = ['mouse',